KumoCorp/kumomta/docs/userguide/configuration/dkim.md

 Configure KumoMTA to sign emails passing through the MTA with DKIM signatures.
 This is done with Lua in policy.
-The sample `init.lua` policy provided with KumoMTA declairs a basic working DKIM signer that you can copy and modify as needed.
+The sample `init.lua` policy provided with KumoMTA declares a basic working DKIM signer that you can copy and modify as needed.
 This signs a message with `RSA256` using a selector named `default` on headers `From`, `To`, and `Subject` using the DKIM key located at example-private-dkim-key.pem. ([More